simmsbra/transparent-huff/README.md

 # transparent-huff
-transparent-huff implements Huffman coding for file compression in a way that allows you to see the data structures used for encoding.
+transparent-huff implements, in C, Huffman coding for file compression in a way that allows you to see the data structures used for encoding.
 This, along with the easy-to-follow source code, can hopefully give you a better idea of how Huffman coding works and how it may be implemented in a non-memory-managed language.

 ## Preview
 ```